hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   to scale 0.00419446919, zero point -128) is folded into the existing 256-byte AFU LUT with TFLite-compatible fixed-point rounding.
 This removes a separate 168,000-byte read/write pass and keeps the one-LUT structure used by the Micro-YOLO activation baseline.
-Command generation now stops at the final two-input box-scale Mul (`[1,1,4,2100]`).
+The final box-scale Mul is now distributed into the three DFL producers and removed without materializing its 8,400-byte constant/output pass.
+Command generation now stops at the following `[1,1,2,2100]` box StridedSlice.

 ### Other retained evidence